eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 As specified in the Regulation, an attestation may be issued by or on behalf of a public sector body responsible for an authentic source.
 This ARF calls such an attestation a PuB-EAA.
 An authentic source is a repository or system that contains and provides attributes about a natural or legal person or object.
 An authentic source moreover is legally considered to be a primary source of those attributes.
 A public sector body primarily is a state, regional or local authority, or a body governed by public law.

 A PuB-EAA Provider, meaning a public sector body issuing PuB-EAAs, is not a QTSP.
 However, it has a qualified certificate, issued by a QTSP, that allows it to sign PuB-EAAs.
 A Relying Party verifies a PuB-EAA by first verifying the signature over the PuB-EAA, and subsequently verifying the signature of the PuB-EAA Provider certificate.
-For more details, refer to section 6.6.3.5.
+For more details, refer to [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).

 The Regulation stipulates that PuB-EAAs, like QEAAs, have the same legal effect as lawfully issued attestations in paper form.